InformaticsMatters/dls-fragalysis-stack-openshift/ansible/README.md

 In order to deploy the project-specific stack container image you will need to replicate and adjust a few jobs that run in the Jenkins CI/CD project.

-1. Navigate to the [Jenkins CICD] console for your OpenShift deployment and login.
+1. Navigate to the [Jenkins] console for your OpenShift deployment and login.

 2. To create a more organised Job workspace, create a _view_ for your project